 In the evening, have a pisco sour or three at Hilton’s Garden Grille Restaurant or another one of the many bars and restaurants in town.
 The Garden Grille has the most fantastic views over Cusco though!

-The first site you’ll be visiting is Sacsayhuaman.
+The first place you’ll be visiting is Sacsayhuaman.
 It was an important fortified Inca complex, so it sits atop a steep hill, right above the San Cristobal viewpoint.
 It’s a massive site with not only Inca ruins but also great views of Sacred Valley and even Ausangate, the sacred mountain of the Incas.

 Plan your day so that you can have lunch after you see Sacsayhuaman, since after this, you’ll be heading out into the boonies.